kevinzunigacuellar/web/src/content/blog/introducing-astro-layouts.md

 title: Introducing astro-layouts, my first npm package
 description: I wrote and published my first npm package "astro-layouts".
 Here some details about how I got the idea and how it works
 pubDate: 2022-11-20
+updatedDate: 2023-06-04
 hero: "./images/astro_npm.png"
 heroAlt: "The logo of Astro and npm"
 ---

-Today I am excited to announce my first npm package `astro-layouts`.
-It injects a layout property into MD and MDX files frontmatter.
-This allows users to use layouts in Astro without having to define them for each page in the frontmatter.
+I'm excited to announce my first npm package, `astro-layouts`.
+This package injects a layout property into MD and MDX files' frontmatter, making it easier to use layouts in Astro without the need to define them for each page in the frontmatter.

-## Idea and motivation
+## Idea and Motivation

-I got the idea for this package when I was helping people in the Astro Discord server.
-I noticed that a lot of people were struggling with defining layouts specially when they had a lot of pages.

-I wanted to make it easier for them so I decided to create a package that would allow them to define layouts from the Astro config file using glob patters.
-This way, they could define a layout once and use it in all the pages that they wanted.
+I came up with the idea for this package while helping people in the Astro Discord server.
+I noticed that many users were struggling to define layouts, especially when dealing with numerous pages.
+To simplify the process, I decided to create a package that would allow them to define layouts from the Astro config file using glob patterns.
+With this approach, users could define a layout once and use it across multiple pages.

-## How it works
+## How It Works

-The package uses glob patterns to match the page with the layout.
-It then injects the layout property into the frontmatter of the page.
-It uses `picomatch` in the background to match the glob patterns.
+The package utilizes glob patterns to match pages with their respective layouts.
+It then injects the layout property into the frontmatter of each page.
+The package leverages `picomatch` in the background to perform the glob pattern matching.

 ## Installation

-To install the package, you can run the following command:
+To install the package, run the following command:

 ```bash
 npm install astro-layouts